branrickman/learn-angr/README.md

 Once this is done and docker is running you can point your web browser of choice to `localhost:8000` and set up an admin account!

 ## Importing the CTF files
+Download `angr-ctf-config.zip`.
+Log in as an administrator on the CTF website, and navigate to Config/Backup.
+Select the file and click import!

 ## Public Hosting
 For instructions on how to host this CTF on the open internet, see this guide: https://medium.com/shellpwn/hosting-your-own-ctf-765607dbe06f